arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/0-Introduction.md

     This command opens a new browser window, and gives you more space to run and view scripts.

-1. Run the commands shown below to retrieve the script that create the resources and the virtual machine that will be used to run Cloudera.
+1. Run the command shown below to retrieve the script that create the resources and the virtual machine that will be used to run Cloudera.

-    **NOTE: REPLACE THE URL BELOW WITH THE ADDRESS OF THE GITHUB REPO HOLDING THE SCRIPT**
+    **NOTE: BEFORE PUBLISHING THIS WORKSHOP, REPLACE THE URL BELOW WITH THE ADDRESS OF THE GITHUB REPO HOLDING THE SCRIPT**
     ```PowerShell
     wget https://raw.githubusercontent.com/JohnPWSharp/MigrationWorkshop/main/clouderasetup.ps1
     ```